obenkenobi/ministat/README.md

 Performance testing is done on a linux server with a 6 core cpu.

 ![](https://raw.githubusercontent.com/OrenBen-Meir/ministat/master/performance-data/graphs/Timing%20Data%20By%20Version.png)
 Above is a timing plot for each ministat version.
-The latest version plotted is *new_strtod*, *integer-mode* version in the plot describes ministat with the -i flag enabled (i.e. integer mode is enabled), it has the same performance as the -i flag for *new_strtod* as that version only affected floating point mode which is default.
-While not plotted, *final_version* is the current version which compiles ministat with the -o3 flag giving it a 9% boost in speed over previous versions.
+The latest version is *final_version* is the current version which compiles ministat with the -o3 flag giving it a 9% boost in speed over previous versions, *new_strtod* and *integer-mode*.

 The data is timed using single column files with 4 digit integers.
 The command used by ministat for timing is:
 ```